 While in law school, he served as executive articles editor of the Bankruptcy Developments Journal.
 He was the 1991 Emory Tax Scholar.

-Mr. Meyers has been listed in Chambers USA: America's Leading Lawyers for Business every year since 2006 for Bankruptcy/Restructuring Law and he is listed in the 2017 and the four immediately preceding editions as Band 1 for Bankruptcy/Restructuring Law.
+Mr. Meyers has been listed in Chambers USA: America's Leading Lawyers for Business every year since 2006 for Bankruptcy/Restructuring Law and he is listed in the 2022 and the nine immediately preceding editions as Band 1 for Bankruptcy/Restructuring Law.
 He was recognized by the Legal 500 US for Bankruptcy Law in 2009, for Corporate Restructuring in 2015 and the four years immediately preceding, and as a "Leading Lawyer" for Corporate Restructuring in 2013.
-Mr. Meyers was recognized by The Best Lawyers in America® in 2014 and 2015 in the areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, and again in 2016, 2017 and 2018 in the areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Bankruptcy Litigation.
-He has been named numerous times to the "Legal Elite" list for Bankruptcy & Creditors' Rights by Georgia Trend magazine, most recently in 2016.
-He has also been named for several years as a Georgia "Super Lawyer" for Bankruptcy & Creditor/Debtor Rights by Super Lawyers magazine, most recently in 2016 and 2017 for Business Bankruptcy.
+Mr. Meyers was recognized by The Best Lawyers in America® in 2014 and 2015 in the areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, and again in 2023 and the seven years immediately preceding in the areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Bankruptcy Litigation.
+He was also named the 2022 "Atlanta Lawyer of the Year" in the area of Bankruptcy Litigation by The Best Lawyers in America®.
+Mr. Meyers has been named numerous times to the "Legal Elite" list for Bankruptcy & Creditors' Rights by Georgia Trend magazine, most recently in 2017.
+He has also been named for several years as a Georgia "Super Lawyer" for Bankruptcy & Creditor/Debtor Rights by Super Lawyers magazine, most recently in 2022 and the six years immediately preceding for Business Bankruptcy.
 In 2014, Mr. Meyers was named one of the 40 Masters of the Bench of the W. Homer Drake Jr. Georgia Bankruptcy American Inn of Court.
 He is AV® rated by Martindale-Hubbell.*

 Representation of the creditors committee for one of the country’s largest producers of plastic films in a Chapter 11 case pending in the United States Bankruptcy Court in the Northern District of Georgia.
 The matter involved a 363 sale of the debtor with more than $250 million in secured and unsecured debt, property in various states and more than 1,200 employees.